Awesome Labor Cost Insights: 4 Valuable Payroll Metrics

 How to Calculate Labor Cost

-Once you’ve listed out all your line items, you can start to do the math on labor cost per employee.
-Here’s what that might look like for a salaried employee:
+Once you’ve listed all your line items, you can start to do some employee payroll cost tracking and do the math on labor costs per employee.

 Annual Labor Cost = Gross Pay + Annual Costs